HydroModPy/HydroModPy/examples/projects/07_mesh_gallery/README.md

   --outlet-id 27
 ```

-After import:

-1. review `case.json` and `viewer_config.toml`
-2. run `python -m tools.doc_gallery`
-3. rebuild the docs

-For the repeated batch-backed mesh cases committed in this repository, refresh
+Refresh the repeated batch-backed cases already committed here, straight from
-the whole imported tree directly from the existing batch outputs with:
+the existing batch outputs, and rebuild the gallery pages in one step:

 ```bash
 python -m tools.doc_gallery.sync_mesh_catchment_runs --update-gallery
 ```

-Imported cases are discovered automatically by `tools.doc_gallery` as soon as
-their `case.json` file is present under this tree.
+After a manual import, review `case.json` and `viewer_config.toml`, then run
+`python -m tools.doc_gallery` to regenerate the gallery pages.
+Runtime depends
+on the local batch outputs available; unmeasured here.